shahjhan22/blinkit-data-analysis/README.md

 10. **Dashboard / Report Development**
 11. **Insights Generation**

-## Business Requirement

-To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI.

 ## KPI's Requirements
 1. **Total Sales**: The overall revenue generated from all items sold.